Zoidberg2/OllamaXMPP/README.md

 ---

 ## Usage
-Edit the botconfig.ini with the parameters
+Edit the botconfig.ini with the parameters<br>
-Credentials for the XMPP server(JID and Password), allowed_users = The code will only allow those on this list to interact with the Ollama model. keys_directory = Any path that is writable for the user running the script.
-The code is supposed to generate a new key and place the public key here. contacts_keys_directory = Any path that is writable for the user running the script.
-The code will automatically store the public keys of the contacts here.
+1.Credentials for the XMPP server(JID and Password),<br>
+2.allowed_users = The code will only allow those on this list to interact with the Ollama model.<br>
+3.keys_directory = Any path that is writable for the user running the script.
+The code is supposed to generate a new openPGP key and place the public key here.<br>
+4.contacts_keys_directory = Any path that is writable for the user running the script.
+The code will automatically store the public keys of the contacts here.<br>
-To run the script, simply execute:
+To run the script, simply execute:<br>

 ```bash
 python3 ollamaxmpp.py